Paragraphs

 Partial knee replacement surgery

-When osteoarthritis is isolated and affects only one portion of the knee joint, usually the medial compartment of knee, partial knee replacement surgery (also known as unicompartmental knee replacement) may be the preferred choice.
+When osteoarthritis is isolated and affects only one portion of the knee joint, usually the medial compartment inner side of knee, then partial knee replacement surgery (also known as unicompartmental knee replacement) may be recommended by your doctor.

-This is one of the least-invasive and most conservative treatment options for patients with osteoarthritis affecting only one knee compartment and allows you to preserve the healthy unaffected cartilage, bone, and ligament structures of your knee anatomy.
+This is one of the least-invasive and most conservative surgical treatment options for patients with osteoarthritis affecting only one knee compartment.
+It allows you to preserve the healthy, unaffected cartilage, bone, and ligament structures of your knee anatomy.

 Unicompartmental knee